Default S3 method

 To avoid long computation times due to bootstrapping, an alternative

-with complete data is the function ad.test
+with complete data is the function ad.test of the goftest package.

 The precision of the survival times is important mainly in the data generation step of the bootstrap samples.